OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 Observations:

-* Decorated by :py:class:`connector.connector.queue.job.job`, allow to
+* Decorated by :py:class:`connector.queue.job.job`, allow to
   ``delay`` the function.
 * We create a new environment and ask for the good importer, respectively for batch imports and record imports.
 The environment returns an